 7. See a show at the Friedrichstadt Palast

-Luckily for visitors who don’t speak German, VIVID is also free of dialog, which makes it one of the few shows you can watch without having an extra audio guide on hand.
+Luckily for visitors who don’t speak German, ARISE is also free of dialog, which makes it one of the few shows you can watch without having an extra audio guide on hand.
 You might be surprised but even for an international city, Berlin has a lot of German-only activities.

 This venue is conveniently located next to one of the main stations in Berlin, making it ultra easy to reach even if Berlin’s weather isn’t on your side!
 I used to work across the street from this venue and can vouch that it is extremely popular year round.